yun-sangho/sprint-review-form/REVIEW.md

 - [ ] Test cases
 - [ ] Operation
 - [ ] etc

 Please type below detailed comments about the things you checked above.

-Comments: The session need a huge improvement.
+Comments: Put your comments here.
 ## Others
 If you have any questions or problems about this sprint, please type below.

-Comments: I have a question!
+Comments: Put your comments here.